tdammers/ghc-wiki/trac-upgrade.md

-Trac supports customization of its Genshi templates by placing copies of the templates in the `<env>/templates` folder of your [environment](trac-environment) or in a common location specified in the [ \[inherit\] templates\_dir](trac-ini#lobal-configuration) configuration setting.
+Trac supports customization of its Genshi templates by placing copies of the templates in the `<env>/templates` folder of your [environment](trac-environment) or in a common location specified in the [ \[inherit\] templates\_dir](trac-ini#global-configuration) configuration setting.
 If you choose to do so, be aware that you will need to repeat your changes manually on a copy of the new templates when you upgrade to a new release of Trac (even a minor one), as the templates will likely evolve.
 So keep a diff around.